Loaves and Dishes

 Can I Leave Out The Onions?

 Sure!
 As you can see in the video, I left out the onions because one of my children WON’T eat anything with onion in it (its the texture).
-Therefore, I substituted about 2 tsp of onion powder instead.
+Therefore, I substituted about 2 teaspoon of onion powder instead.
 Works perfectly!

 How Long Do Mexican Cornbread Muffins Last?